edgee-cloud/react-edgee/README.md

 # nextjs-edgee Component

-`NextEdgee` is a React component that injects the Edgee SDK script into the application.
+`EdgeeSdk` is a React component that injects the Edgee SDK script into the application.
 It also sets up listeners to track page navigations via `history.pushState` and `history.replaceState` to automatically call the `edgee.page` method, ensuring page views are tracked during SPA navigations.